-In addition to tooth decay and gum disease, an increasingly common problem in adults.
+Along with tooth decay and gum disease, tooth wear is an increasingly common problem in adults.
 Teeth can become short, unsightly and in some cases rough and sensitive.